 - Replacement of an existing heat pump is not eligible for the rebate.

-- If you are replacing an oil heating system, your old oil system must be removed or decommissioned.
-Some exemptions may apply, see Am I eligible for a heat pump rebate if it is combined with a gas, propane, or oil furnace as backup? for more information.
+- If you are replacing an oil heating system, the oil system must be removed or decommissioned.
+Some exemptions may apply, see Am I eligible for a heat pump rebate if it is combined with an oil furnace as backup? for more information.

 - A heat load calculation is required for all heat pump installations with a natural gas or propane back-up.
 For more information, see this FAQ.

 - Products with a maximum static pressure of less than 0.6” WC are not eligible.

 - The installed system must meet the following performance requirements: